-In addition to norm-based exclusion, the Management Company use an analysis tool to evaluate practices for good governance in the investee companies with regard to issues linked to the issuing companies' governance, such as employee relations, remuneration, sound management structures and tax compliance.
-Inadequacies identified as a result of the analysis can lead to engagement or other stewardship activities from the Management Company.
-The fund's policy to assess good governance practices is also monitored and evaluated within the scope of the fund evaluation process for investments in other funds.
+In addition to the norm-based exclusion, the fund company has developed an internal analysis tool to assess good governance practices in the investee companies with regard to issues related to the companies' governance, such as employee relations, remuneration, executive and management structures, and compliance with tax legislation.
+When the fund invests in other funds, these funds are also reviewed where possible using the analysis tool.
+In cases where deficiencies are identified, the outcome of the analysis may result in the fund company addressing these deficiencies through dialogue and active asset stewardship, or through exclusion if the deficiencies are considered significant.
+For investments in other funds, the fund's policy for assessing good governance practices is also inspected and evaluated within the framework of the fund evaluation process.